mcpenguin/pmc-website/src/components/pows/pows/pow-1/content.md

 **What is the largest number of bananas that can be transported?**

 # Solution
-The solution to the problem would go here.
+!!The solution to the problem would go here.!!